sonia-goyal/mlops-22/README.md

 <none>                         <none>                             61c1457c06d1   6 minutes ago    437MB
 ```

+Dockerfile Name: Dockerfile_flask
-flask_app - This image is using separate requirements file which have the necessary packages only.
+Image name: flask_app - This image is using separate requirements file which have the necessary packages only.
-Exposed port is 5050
+Exposed port: 5050